SanjeevKumarPandey/GlyphCounter/ReadMe.md

-Here's how the it looks like:
+Here's how the it looks like, comment & let me know how do you like it? -

 ![GlyphCounter](glyphCounter.png)